Corpus Christi Beaches: A Community Project to Protect Recreational Uses

 Corpus Christi bays and estuaries are nursery grounds for fish and shellfish, and supply essential food and habitat for birds, fish, and other plants and animals.
 They are also home to ports, marinas, and commercial shipping activities.
 Corpus Christi beaches and estuaries are popular destinations for fishing, boating, swimming, sand-castle building, and birdwatching.

 The goal of the project is to reduce bacteria levels in order to protect people who swim at the beaches.
 Swimming and other types of water recreation are referred to as "contact recreation" in the state's standards for water quality.

 High concentrations of bacteria may indicate a health risk to people who swim or wade in a water body—activities called “contact recreation” in the state’s standards for water quality.

 Several public beach parks along Corpus Christi Bay are monitored as part of the Texas Beach Watch Program .
 Data assessed from this program indicated bacteria concentrations were higher than the criteria for protecting the contact recreation use at Cole Park and Ropes Park beaches.
 These beaches correspond to Segments 2481CB_03 and 2481CB_04 of the Texas bays and estuaries basin.
 When bacteria counts are greater than the criteria, Texas Beach Watch recommends that people be advised not swim in the area.

 In all its projects, the TCEQ seeks to gather opinions and information from people who represent government, permitted facilities, agriculture, business, environmental, and community and private interests in the watershed.

 Throughout the project, the City of Corpus Christi, Nueces River Authority, the Coastal Bend Bays and Estuaries Program, and all other stakeholders and communities that use and affect these public beaches will be engaged in developing a strategy to improve water quality.

 Meetings are open to everyone.
-Stay tuned to the Coastal Bend Bays Foundation website for notices of subcommittee meetings.
+Stay tuned to the Coastal Bend Bays Foundation website for notices of subcommittee meetings and all meeting records.